roman-milk/roman-milk.github.io/daddys-obsession.md

  The emails about guys sticking their hard cocks into her mouth, pussy and ass were really intense, because the knowledge that boys or men out in the world wanted to fuck my daughter (even if they never met her) was insanely sexy to me.

  One guy wrote something that caught my eye.
 He had seen pictures of her, I guess, not naked ones, but something to generally know what she looked like, and he complemented that she was "fuckably cute."
 Hmm, I might have to agree with him about my daughter.
-Report_Story #2